-COVID-19, now declared a pandemic, has 16,422 confirmed cases and 528 deaths reported in Illinois.
-Globally, the World Health Organization reports there are more than 1.6 million confirmed cases and more than 97,200 deaths.
+The COVID-19 pandemic has more than 131,962 confirmed cases and more than 6,238 deaths reported in Illinois.
+Globally, the World Health Organization reports there are more than 7.5 million confirmed cases and more than 423,000 deaths.
 With flu-like symptoms ranging from mild to severe, the exposure period of two to 14 days means many more people in the Chicago area could have COVID-19—and this number will dramatically rise when testing kits become more widely available.

 Here is a list of both local and global resources to help guide you through this confusing time:

 We will be updating this page as the community continues to be impacted.

 “Illinois Sees First Week-Over-Week Drop In Coronavirus Deaths” (Block Club Chicago)

 “COVID-19: What we know so far about the 2019 novel coronavirus” (University of Chicago)

 List of canceled events & businesses in Chicago (NBC Chicago)